Guang000/HDD/README.md

   <img src="figure/overview.jpg" alt="Overview of HDD" width="600">
 </p>

-- Code and Project Page will be released soon (Before Dec).
+- Code and Project Page will be released soon (Before Dec 2025).
 - Sept 2025: Our paper has been accepted to NeurIPS 2025!
 - May 2025: Release preprint on arXiv.